gimlet-io/gimlet-website/src/docs/make-kubernetes-an-application-platform-with-gimlet-stack.md

 But GitOps is only as fun as the applications you are deploying with it.
 Let's configure now the stack components.

-Run `stack configure` and enable Nginx, Prometheus and Loki on the UI that starts:
+Run `gimlet stack configure` and enable Nginx, Prometheus and Loki on the UI that starts:

 ![Configure your stack with stack configure](/stack-configure.png)